sannae/the-notebook/docs/dev/git.md

 > Super-detailed commit history, with diff git log --patch

+> Graphical version of the git log git log --graph --decorate --oneline

+### git show

+> Returns detailed info about the commit, including metadata and diff git show afd7d06486650803c9a1d5bd4ec18c7fe7eb0328

+> Returns detailed info about the last commit of branch BRANCH git show BRANCH

+> Returns detailed info about the last commit of current branch git show HEAD

+> Returns detailed info about one commit before HEAD git show HEAD^

+> Returns detailed info about three commits before HEAD git show HEAD^^^ git show HEAD~3

+> Returns detailed info about two commits before HEAD, specifically the 2nd parent git show HEAD~2^2

+> Returns detailed info about commits with date one month before the current one git show HEAD@{"1 month ago"}

+### git blame

+> It returns the coincise commit history of a specific file
+> Provided with the commit hash, the committer, the date time, and the line content git blame readme.md

+### git diff

+> It returns the differences between the last commit and the previous one git diff HEAD HEAD^

+> It returns the differences between the two head commits of the MAIN and the BRANCH branches git diff MAIN BRANCH

 ### git stash

 > Moves the uncommitted changes (staged and unstaged) to the stash area